Philip Sallon

-Philip Sallon (born 1951) is a British club promoter, event organiser, socialite, style innovator, impresario, and clothing designer.
-He was born in London, England.
+Philip Sallon (born 1951) is a British socialite, event organiser, club promoter, style innovator, impresario, and clothing designer.
 He is particularly known for being a prominent member of the Punk sub-cultural and New Romantic pop cultural movements during the 1970s and 1980s.

 Early life and education

 Philip Sallon was born in London in 1951, the grandson of Polish Jewish immigrant tailors who moved to the UK in 1904.
 His father, Ralph Sallon, was a well-known caricaturist who married his mother Anna Simon in 1945.
 They had one son (Philip) and three daughters.
-He was educated at Harrow County School, later renamed Gayton school.
-In 1970 he enrolled on an arts foundation course at East Ham College.
-In 1975 he applied and was offered a place at Saint Martin's School of Art to study fashion however he was expelled after one year for not attending.
-He then left St Martins to pursue a career in theatre and later club promotion.
+He was educated at Harrow County School, later renamed Gayton School.
+In 1970, he enrolled on an arts foundation course at East Ham College.
+In 1975, he applied and was offered a place at Saint Martin's School of Art to study fashion, but was expelled after one year for poor attendance.
+He then left St Martin's to pursue a career in theatre and, later on, club promotion.

 Career

-In 1976 he applied for a job with the BBC's Costume Department and was taken on as an Assistant Costume Designer during this time he was a fixture at the famous punk club Louise's where he became friends with Sex Pistols and Malcolm McLaren and began associating with a clique of young punk fans dubbed the "Bromley Contingent". after the BBC he then moved on to the Royal Opera House in 1982 where he was employed as a Costume Designer during this period he pursued his other interests and is particularly known as an event organiser, DJ and club promoter who has been a well known fixture on the London club scene since the 1970s through the early Punk movement and the New Romantic movement of the 1980s during which time he also staged Vivienne Westwood's early catwalk shows and into the 1990s and beyond.
+In 1976, he applied for a job with the BBC's Costume Department and was taken on as an Assistant Costume Designer.
+During this time, he was a fixture at the famous punk club, Louise's, where he became friends with the Sex Pistols and Malcolm McLaren, and began associating with a clique of young punk fans dubbed the "Bromley Contingent".

+After his work at the BBC, he then moved on to the Royal Opera House in 1982, where he was employed as a Costume Designer.
+During this period, he pursued his other interests, and is particularly known as an event organiser, DJ, and club promoter who has been a well-known fixture on the London club-scene since the 1970s through the early Punk movement and the New Romantic movement of the 1980s, during which time he also staged Vivienne Westwood's early catwalk shows and into the 1990s and beyond.

 Personal

-Sallon can be described as one of the original gay punks he currently resides alone in St John's Wood, London.
-In April 2011 he was the victim of a homophobic hate related crime when he was attacked in Piccadilly by two unknown male assailants.
+Sallon can be described as one of the original 'gay punks'.
+He currently resides alone in St John's Wood, London.

+In April 2011, he was the victim of a homophobic hate related crime when he was attacked in Piccadilly by two unknown male assailants.

 Blitz Kids

 The Blitz Kids were a group of young people who frequented a weekly Blitz club-night in Covent Garden, London in 1979–80, and are credited with starting the New Romantic sub-cultural movement.
-Sallon was a core member of the group that included the founders Rusty Egan, Steve Strange and also included Boy George, Marilyn and Alice Temple, Perri Lister, Princess Julia and Martin Degville (later to be the frontman of Tony James' Sigue Sigue Sputnik).
-The Blitz club was located between two notable art colleges (St Martin's School and Central School) and became an experimental melting pot for student fashion designers who influenced London fashion during the 1980s.
-Known fashion students who attended the club included Stephen Jones, David Holah, Stevie Stewart, John Galliano, Darla Jane Gilroy.
+Sallon was a core member of the group that included the founders Rusty Egan and Steve Strange, and also included Boy George, Marilyn and Alice Temple, Perri Lister, Princess Julia, and Martin Degville (later to be the frontman of Tony James' Sigue Sigue Sputnik).

+The Blitz club was located between two notable art colleges (St Martin's School and Central School) and became an experimental melting-pot for student fashion designers who influenced London fashion during the 1980s.
+Known fashion students who attended the club included Stephen Jones, David Holah, Stevie Stewart, John Galliano, and Darla Jane Gilroy.